 Up to 12 percent of Americans have ulcers at some point in life.
 Peptic ulcers are sores found in the lining of your stomach or of your duodenum, the upper portion of your small intestine.
-Duodenal ulcers are the more common, accounting for three quarters of all cases.
+Duodenal ulcers are the more common, accounting for 3/4 of all cases.
 Ulceration occurs when the stomach’s or duodenum’s mucosal lining cannot withstand the corrosive action of gastric juice, which your stomach’s lining secretes to break down your meals.
 Gastric juice, which consists of hydrochloric acid and an enzyme, pepsin, which breaks down protein, can digest any living tissue, including your stomach and duodenum.
 Normally, both your stomach and duodenum are bathed constantly in gastric acid.
 But protective mechanisms, including the work of prostaglandins, which govern secretion of mucus from your stomach lining, and your food and saliva’s ability to dilute acid, prevent your stomach from digesting itself.

 Peptic ulcers are chronic; they may recur at any time.
 Ulcers are rarely a prelude to cancer, but some ulcers, especially gastric ulcers, are an erosion of the stomach due to cancer.
 Even if ulcers are not cancerous, they can be very dangerous.
 An untreated ulcer can cause intestinal obstruction or rapid bleeding into your intestinal tract, which can be fatal.
 And like a ruptured appendix, an ulcer that erodes all the way through the wall of your stomach or duodenum can cause peritonitis.
 If you have an ulcer and any of these complications set in, you may need surgery.
 Thankfully, because of new drugs, ulcer surgery has become relatively rare.
 Certainly there are some steps you can take to avoid such a dire solution to ulcers.